sphericalcylinder/MetalCompute/docs/mainpage.md

 ```

 If you try to assign a vector that doesn't match the length of the buffer, it will throw a BufferSizeError.
 Similarly,
 when you try to assign an index that's out of range, it will throw a BufferIndexError.
+For more on errors, visit the [error documentation](errors.md)

 To get data from the buffer, you can use MTLCompute::Buffer::getData() method or the slice operator: